 Bringing a new product or service to the marketplace requires a collaborative, disciplined approach.
 SRI develops ideas into compelling solutions to create new value for clients.
 We start by understanding their important needs to form just the right team.
 Together, we determine an approach to maximize return on investment.

 Government agencies, commercial businesses, and private foundations turn to SRI for solutions to important problems.
 SRI offers each client flexible working relationships to meet its specialized needs.
 We respond to client-sponsored research and development, technologies for license, strategic partnerships, and new spin-off ventures.
 Our clients capitalize on SRI’s experience at all stages of the value chain: basic and applied research, technology development, prototyping, and product commercialization.

-Dr. Mark (firstname.lastname@example.org) is Vice President, Information and Computing Sciences, at SRI International (http://www.sri.com).
+Dr. Mark (william.mark [at] sri.com) is Vice President, Information and Computing Sciences, at SRI International (http://www.sri.com).